WeihanLi/dotnet-exec/README.md

 ### LanguageVersion

-By default, it's using the latest language version, you can use the `Preview` version with `--preview`/`--lang-version=Preview`
+By default, it's using the latest language version, you can use the `Preview` version with `--preview`

 ### EntryPoint